tari-labs/tari-university/src/network-analysis/probabilistic-attack/PITCHME.md

 - Bad nodes: While this variable cannot be controlled, the probability of bad actors controlling the network can remain low, as the percentage of bad nodes increases if the committee size is approximately $100$ or larger.
 This can be seen in the graphs in [Variation of Bad Nodes with Committee Size 10 and 100](#variation-of-bad-nodes-with-committee-size-10-and-100)

+Note:

+With regard to the statistical calculation, comments can be made for each of the varied parameters.